Knowledgeable Real Estate Lawyers Drafting Co-ownership Agreements in Vernon & Salmon Arm

 - The consequences of a default by one or more of the owners;

 - When and how the co-ownership will be dissolved and;

-- Preferred method for dispute resolution.
+- The preferred method for dispute resolution.

 The lawyers at Cherkowski Marsden LLP work with each of their clients to design a co-ownership agreement that is custom-tailored to suit their needs and thoroughly addresses the concerns of all parties.
-Ideally these agreements will be entered into prior to or concurrently with the closing of a real estate purchase, however, they can be created even after the property has been purchased.
+Ideally, these agreements will be entered into prior to or concurrently with the closing of a real estate purchase, however, they can be created even after the property has been purchased.

 Carefully Considered Advice and Drafting of Co-Ownership Agreements

 Contact the experienced real estate lawyers at Cherkowski Marsden LLP in Vernon & Salmon Arm for trusted legal advice and guidance with respect to your co-ownership agreement.
 We have over 50 years of combined experience in real estate matters, and we can help ensure a harmonious joint venture with practical advice and meticulous contract drafting.
 We look forward to working with you to help you to achieve your goals in bringing certainty to your homeownership arrangement.
 You can reach us online or by phone at 250-308-0338 (Vernon office) or 250-803-9171 (Salmon Arm office).